Supereg/Apodini-REST-SmartLights/README.md

 The project serves a rudimentary cloud based smart Lights IOT service.

+Below is a simplified version of the SmartLights project:

 ![SmartLights UML Diagram](./assets/UML-Diagram.png)

 Included is a exemplary SQLite database in order to experiment with the web service.